-A lack of sufficient training for employees can result in a HR nightmare, so it’s important that any member of staff has received enough training to successfully and safely carry out their job.
+A lack of sufficient training for employees can result in difficult HR mistakes leading to an HR nightmare, so it’s important that any member of staff has received enough training to successfully and safely carry out their job.

 Having unqualified or untrained members of staff working in your hotel can pose a substantial risk to your business, and could result in serious consequences.

 If an accident happens that involved an employee that hadn’t received the right amount of training, then the blame would go to you as an employer for failure to provide the correct training.